vedala/kalyanv_blog/about.md

 ---
 # About Me

 Hi, I am Kalyan Vedala.
-I am an engineer based in based in San Francisco Bay Area.
+I am a freelance AWS Developer based in the San Francisco Bay Area.
-My interests include CI/CD, DevOps, and distributed systems.